unimib-datAI/mantistable-ui-docs/docs/getting-started/configuration.md

 ## Conclusion

 The configuration file for MantisTable UI is **crucial** for ensuring proper connections to databases and external services.
-By correctly setting these parameters, you ensure the smooth operation and integration of MantisTable UI within your environment.
+By correctly setting these parameters, you are ensuring smooth operation and integration of MantisTable UI within your environment.

 :::warning
 Check if the `/plugins` folder under `/app` directory in plguns API is present, otherwise, create it empty.